gistsapp/pogo/README.md

 # POGO

-> Stop writing 20 lines of golang to just `SELECT` your data by getting rid of the `scan()` function.
+> A SQL utility library for Golang that will help you scale your codebase.

 ## Why using Pogo ?

 Golang philosophy is basically "let's write simple stuff efficiently".
-For most people, it means writing everything by themself but at Gists, we feel like that this take is wrong.
-Go devs shouldn't have to write and maintain a code base that involves 20 lines functions for just a classic `SELECT` or `INSERT` sql queries.
+For most people, it means writing everything by themselves.
+However, at Gists, we feel like writing everything from scratch is wrong when it comes to Web services.
+Go devs shouldn't have to write and maintain a code base that involves rewriting the same SQL boilerplate code over and over again.
+That's why we created POGO.

-We manage that by just providing a wrapper around `scan()` and customizable structure tags to making easy the mapping between your query parameters and your data structure.
-Therefore POGO is way more simple than an ORM but at the same time more scalable than writing your code using `pq`.
+We manage that by just providing a wrapper around `scan()` while leveraging customizable structure tags to make the mapping between your query parameters and your data structure easy.
+POGO is way more simpler than an ORM (for now its basically a one function library) while at the same time more scalable than writing your code using `pq`.

 ## How to use it ?